 And the next day before that day’s Arctic seminar we went to explore nature again.
 Time for another hike.
 We crossed the border to Sweden (without even noticing it) and hiked in the Swedish Lapland.
 Until we crossed the border to Norway:

 Hike to Three Nations Border Point

-Hike to the Three nations border point.
+Students studying in Finland hiking to the Three nations border.
 Photo: Lynda Gilby

 Starting from Kilpisjärvi village: take a 30 min boat trip and hike 3 km to the Three nations border point.
 That is where the Nordic countries Finland, Sweden and Norway meet.